alychinque/ChinquePortfolioWebsite/README.md

 ![multi platform](https://github.com/alychinque/ChinquePortfolioWebsite/blob/master/Wireframes/Resposiveness.png)

-Welcome to my Project of a website.
-Please be free to read this file(README) and browse my project.
+Welcome to my website project.
+Please feel free to read this file(README) and browse my project.
-If you have any question or suggestion, please feel free to leave a message.
+If you have any question or suggestion, please leave a message.

 Happy Code! 👨‍💻 Happy days!